cfpb/api/hmda/index.md

 layout: default

 ---
 ### Overview

-<p class="callout">The API is currently down for maintenance.
-We'll be back up shortly.
-Thanks for stopping by!</p>

 Each year thousands of banks and other financial institutions report data about mortgages to the public as part of the [Home Mortgage Disclosure Act (HMDA)](http://www.consumerfinance.gov/hmda/#video).
 This data is important because: